mmelester/virtual_receptionist_v1/readme.md

     Note this bypasses Twilio entirely show it wont show in the message log.

 4. To inspect the ngrok message log, go to http://127.0.0.1:4040

+# Email Server

+SendGrid is used for the mail server.
+You must have an active SendGrid account (currently using Matt Melester's account).
+If changed to another account, a new API key must be generated and a new authorized sender must be set.
+See below for details on both.
+With the free account, there can only be a single authorized sender.

+The email server js code is contained in server.js.
+In this file, the sender's email address is hard coded.

+**Limitation:** This site currently uses the Free SendGrid Plan.
+With this plan, there is 100 email/day limit and limited to single team member.

+## Generating a New SendGrid API Key

+To create an API Key go to https://app.sendgrid.com/guide/integrate/langs/nodejs or follow the steps below.
+Note that SendGrid will only send emails from an authorized email address (go to https://app.sendgrid.com/settings/sender_auth/senders).

+1.Login into the SendGrid account.
+This should direct you to the Dashboard; navigate to this page if not.
+2.Go to Settings at the bottom of the left sidebar.
+Then select "API Keys".
+3.Once there click on the blue "Create API Key" located at the top-right of the page.
+4.Key it a representative, unique name.
+Selected "Full Access".
+Click "Create and View".
+5.Make sure you add the API to config.env.
+This will allow server.js to access the API key.
+6.Delete any API keys no longer in use.

+## Defining the Authorized Sender

+The authorized sender is hard coded in server.js (I should have added this to the notification setting page).
+To find it, search on "const msg".
+This sender must be explicitly authorized in the SendGrid account associated with the API key.
+Below are the steps required to setup an authorized sender:

+1.1.Login into the SendGrid account.
+This should direct you to the Dashboard; navigate to this page if not.
+2.Go to Settings at the bottom of the left sidebar.
+Then select "Sender Authorization".
+3.In the middle of the page, see Single Sender Verification.
+At the far right of that section, click on the current sender email address.
+4.This bring a page that will allow the sender information, including email address, to be changed.
+5.Make sure to update the hard coded authorized sender email address in server.js.

+For this application, I setup I used the existing single authorization that I setup for intensivehope.com, instead of a domain authorization.
+For domain authorization, see https://www.twilio.com/docs/sendgrid/ui/account-and-settings/how-to-set-up-domain-authentication

+Also, please make the modifications the DNS records (see domain registrar, e.g., Go Daddy).